PROJECT RATIONALE

 SOURLAND: Wuthering Heights, New Jersey

-Sourland paints a realistic view of society while also adding magical elements, blurring the lines between fantasy and reality.
+Sourland paints a realistic view of mid-century American rural society while also adding magical elements, blurring the lines between fantasy and reality.
 By adding supernatural phenomena in an otherwise mundane setting, a union of the real and the magical is created, just as Bronte did in her classic tale.
 It follows 6 year old Caroline and 7 year old Hadley from their meeting in 1971 to the very end of their lives.
 The Sourland Mountain of New Jersey, an isolated place long thought to be haunted, makes a perfect setting for Victorian gothic homage.
-It is a study in Victorian vs. modern societal analogies.
+Behind the novel’s standalone value, it is a study in Victorian vs. modern societies for those familiar with Bronte’s story.

 When the text uses words and phrases whose use and definitions have changed in modern American English, I didn’t want to use her original terms.
 One small example is how Bronte uses “wink,” which does not mean the same thing as “wink” means to us; it means to turn a blind eye—changing a scene’s meaning considerably for a modern reader.